mikeperry-tor/vanguards/README_SECURITY.md

 especially if you are under DoS or if [BandGuards alert logs](https://github.com/mikeperry-tor/vanguards/blob/master/README_TECHNICAL.md#the-bandguards-subsystem) are present.
-If an adversary is able to flood or DoS your service so much that it corresponds to a noticable bump in the public relay bandwidth history data, they may be able to determine your Guards this way.
+If an adversary is able to flood or DoS your service so much that it corresponds to a noticeable bump in the public relay bandwidth history data, they may be able to determine your Guards this way.
 If you notice this effect, please find some way to alert the Tor Project or
 [file a bug](https://gitlab.torproject.org/tpo/core/tor/-/issues/), as it